open-metadata/OpenMetadata/openmetadata-docs/content/partials/v1.4/connectors/yaml/pipeline/source-config-def.md

 **includeTags**: Set the 'Include Tags' toggle to control whether to include tags as part of metadata ingestion.

+**includeUnDeployedPipelines**: Set the 'Include UnDeployed Pipelines' toggle to control whether to include un-deployed pipelines as part of metadata ingestion.
+By default it is set to `true`

 **markDeletedPipelines**: Set the Mark Deleted Pipelines toggle to flag pipelines as soft-deleted if they are not present anymore in the source system.

 **pipelineFilterPattern** and **chartFilterPattern**: Note that the `pipelineFilterPattern` and `chartFilterPattern` both support regex as include or exclude.